BIGJRA/BIGJRA.github.io/rejuv.md

     -   Hidden Power Ice

-First time we’re using Ren’s team, luckily, it’s not too awful.
+First time we're using Ren's team, luckily, it's not too awful.
 Greninja can beat Raichu and dent Xurkitree, leaving the rest of the team to fill in the gaps.
 This one is optional, but winning grants (+1 Ren) Relationship Points.

-So yeah, we’ll be playing as Ren, and any captures we make will go to our main character’s PC.
+So yeah, we'll be playing as Ren, and any captures we make will go to our main character's PC.
 Nice.

 Head to the south-central square in town.
 After the scene, head to the Hiyoshi Pass again.
 Attempt to enter Rejuvenation Co., then head back to